AdamSEY/easy-chat-pushjs/Readme.md

         slackURL: "https://hooks.slack.com/services/EXAMPLE/....",
     });

-    const token = user.createUserToken(['gender', 'male'] , "CHAT_ROOM_NAME", 'USER_ID', "188.22.34.33",'signalling_room');
+    const token = user.createUserToken(['gender', 'male'] , "CHAT_ROOM_NAME", '<USER_ID>', "188.22.34.33",'signalling_room');

-Now, you send this token to your browser, and you're good to go!
+Now, you have to send this token to your user, see examples/client -> token: this token Once your clients connected to your websocket server, you're good to start pushing notifications

 ### Push notifications example

+Now if you'd like to push a message to all the clients who are connected to 'gender' you do the following

     const {User} = require('easy-chat-pushjs');
     const path = require('path');